-Commercially aware candidates also appreciate that the law firms they are applying to are commercial enterprises.
+Commercially aware candidates also appreciate that the law firms they’re applying to are commercial enterprises.
 Whichever area of law you decide to go into, you must demonstrate that you can help to drive your firm’s business forward.

-Read LCN’s ‘Wrestle with PESTLE’ article on the airline industry and covid-19 to see this technique in action.
+Read LCN’s ‘Wrestle with PESTLE’ article on the UK strikes to see this technique in action.

 Key commercial awareness issues to understand

 There are things that you can do to accelerate your level of understanding.
 It’s important to focus on the word 'awareness' and not mistake it for 'exhaustive knowledge'.